Indes Virtual Platform Policy

 - Grade of zero for the assignment/activity.

-- Advertency only, without any grade change.
-The assignment will be accepted and graded, and the participant will be adverted about the seriousness of the incident, with a possible drastic measure of full dismissal in case such a situation reoccurs.
+- Admonishment only, without any grade change.
+The assignment will be accepted and graded, and the participant will be cautioned about the seriousness of the incident, with a possible drastic measure of full dismissal in case such a situation reoccurs.

-- Dismissal in cases where the case is a repeat.
+- Dismissal in cases where the situation is repeated.
 In such cases, the participant will not be allowed to take any future courses from INDES within a specific time frame.

 Participants who have been dismissed from a course because of academic dishonesty will be ineligible for any INDES course for a full year starting on the date of the notification of the respective case.